West Indies Rum Distillery’s Integration with Vicinity Software

 This large facility here in Barbados can produce up to nine million litres of pure alcohol every year and has the storage capacity for about one and a half million litres as bulk storage in their stainless steel tanks and the twenty thousand barrels made of American white oak, each with a capacity of two hundred litres.

-Now, almost three years later, we followed up with West Indies Rum Distillery’s Don Ben to see how things are going regarding their implementation with VicinityBrew Software.
+We followed up with West Indies Rum Distillery’s Don Ben to see how things are going regarding their implementation with VicinityBrew Software and Microsoft Dynamics.

 Ben went on to confirm that West Indies has been able to consolidate their data across departments as they originally were hoping to be able to do.